yuroyami/syncplay-mobile/README.md

 </p>

 ## Features
+* Flawless interoperability with Syncplay's official desktop client and other Syncplay BETA Android clients.
 * Same base functionality as Syncplay for Desktop.
 The Syncplay protocol was re-written from Python to Kotlin line by line.
 * Integrated lightning-speed video player, whose capabilities depend on your device.
 * Real-time chat functionality, with emojis support.